UPennCBE544/2023.github.io/ProjectDescription.md

 cp /home/x-syj1022/minerals/CaO/opt.traj ./
 cp /home/x-syj1022/scripts/surface.py ./
 ```
 Make sure you understand what the script does.
 You need to modify the line below based on the specific facet you are assigned to.
 Please check what your assignment is carefully.
-Here ``(1, 0, 0)`` is the target facet and ``2`` means you are making a four-layer slab.
+Here ``(1, 0, 0)`` is the target facet and ``2`` means you are making a four-layer slab (double the unit cell in z-direction).

 ```
 s1 = surface(bulk, (1, 0, 0), 2) #specify surface off of bulk